IntelliProve and Zorg-Saam ZKJ: case study report

 To assess the health of patients, healthcare providers in various settings perform daily measurements of health parameters.
 The Ghent start-up IntelliProve developed a user-friendly software tool to make this process more efficient.
 The Belgian residential care group ‘Zorg-Saam ZKJ’ participated in a pilot project with their residential care center Sint-Rafaël.

-‘Netwerk Verpleegunde’, the largest Flemish professional organization of and for nurses, reported about this mutual case study in their magazine.
+‘Netwerk Verpleegunde’, the largest Flemish professional organization of and for nurses, reported about this mutual case study in their magazine (article in Dutch).

 Phsysiological and mental parameters, such as blood pressure, heart rate (variability), respiratory rate, stress level and oxygen saturation of the blood, largely determine whether a person is in health distress or not.
 That is why these parameters are regularly checked in various care settings, so that an accurate health assessment of the care recipient is possible.
 Think of emergency services, operating rooms, but also residential care centers.
 Especially in the latter, these measurements are still often done manually, with the care provider putting a blood pressure cuff on the resident, for example, or taking a blood sample via an injection.